Sujay-BU/PokeWM/docs/PROOF.md

 cells, 22 were one level stale, and they took $\approx 80\%$ of on-target restores even though $n_0/n_{\max} \approx 1$.
-The stale level was pre-parcel-delivery, in which the old man still blocks Viridian's north exit, so those episodes began in a world where the next milestone was *unreachable*, $p_i = 0$, not merely small.
+The stale level was pre-parcel-delivery, in which the old man still blocks Viridian's north exit, so those episodes began in a world where the next milestone was *unreachable* — $p_i = 0$, not merely small.
 The run held milestone 9 for 2.0M steps.

 The lesson generalises beyond the bug: $\ell$ is not a "distance travelled" coordinate that other terms may trade against.
-It indexes irreversible world state, gates opened, key items held, NPCs moved, and A3 is a statement about *that*, so the selection rule has to guarantee it structurally rather than through a weight comparison.
+It indexes irreversible world state — gates opened, key items held, NPCs moved — and A3 is a statement about *that*, so the selection rule has to guarantee it structurally rather than through a weight comparison.
 Explicitly restricting the candidate set does; a softmax over hand-weighted features does not.